Baltic neopaganism

 Baltic neopaganism is a category of autochthonous religious movements which have revitalised within the Baltic people (primarily Lithuanians and Latvians).
-These movements trace their origins back to the 19th century and they were suppressed under the Soviet Union; after its fall they have witnessed a blossoming alongside the national and cultural identity reawakening of the Baltic peoples, both in their homelands and among expatriate Baltic communities, with close ties to conservation movements.
+These movements trace their origins back to the 19th century and they were suppressed under the Soviet Union; after its fall, they have witnessed a blossoming alongside the national and cultural identity reawakening of the Baltic peoples, both in their homelands and among expatriate Baltic communities, with close ties to conservation movements.
 One of the first ideologues of the revival was the Prussian Lithuanian poet and philosopher Vydūnas.

-During the Pope Francis's visit to the Baltic states in 2018 the Dievturi and Romuva movements sent a joint letter to Pope Francis calling him to urge fellow Christians "to respect our own religious choice and cease impeding our efforts to achieve national recognition of the ancient Baltic faith".
+During the Pope Francis's visit to the Baltic states in 2018, the Dievturība and Romuva movements sent a joint letter to Pope Francis calling him to urge fellow Christians "to respect our own religious choice and cease impeding our efforts to achieve national recognition of the ancient Baltic faith".
 The movements have said that they dislike the usage of the term "pagan" as it is "loaded with centuries of prejudice and persecution".